Skip to content

 Professional import service#

 For platforms that use API connections (such as Raisely, JustGiving, or Funraisin), historical data is not available through file upload.
-MoveData offers a professional import service where the MoveData team handles the entire process for you.
+MoveData offers a professional import service where the MoveData team retrieves and processes that data for you.

 What to expect#

-- Production import — MoveData imports the data into your production org.
+• Production only: MoveData pulls the historical data and imports it directly into your production org.

 Pricing#